 Instead, they would want to search for ‘Nate Harris’ but only in the ‘Sales-department’ of the company.
 This means that they would have two criteria for the search (‘Nate Harris’ and ‘Sales-department’).

 By default, ‘VLOOKUP’ cannot help with a two-criteria (or more) lookup.
 It is customary to change to the more flexible combination of functions, ‘INDEX’ and ‘MATCH’ and turning the formula into an array formula.
 However, this is not as easy and intuitive as using a simple ‘VLOOKUP’.

-In this article, I will guide you to how you can actually create a ‘VLOOKUP’ with multiple criteria in Excel.
+In this article, I will guide you to how you can actually create an Excel VLOOKUP multiple criteria.
 It is an alteration of the typical way of using ‘VLOOKUP’ and is as intuitive as it is easy to use.
 But before you read on you should really know how to use ‘VLOOKUP’ the “normal” way.
-If you don’t, here’s an in-depth guide that will teach you.

 The general idea